 Community of Practice

-HITS facilitates a community of practice for SharePoint administrators and aficionados to discuss best practices, share news, access resources, and explore other topics related to the tool.
+HITS facilitates an M365 Community of Practice for users and aficionados of Microsoft 365 products (including SharePoint Online) to discuss best practices, share news, access resources, and explore other topics related to the tool.